Mississippi History Day

 National History Day is a nationwide competition that encourages middle and high school students to creatively develop original historical research based around an annual theme.
 The 2020 theme is Breaking Barriers in History.

-The Mississippi History Day state contest will be held in March 2020 in the University of Southern Mississippi’s Liberal Arts Building.
+The Mississippi History Day state contest will be held on March 28, 2020 in the University of Southern Mississippi’s Liberal Arts Building.
 First and second place winners receive the opportunity to compete at the National Contest in College Park, Maryland.
 Third place finishers serve as alternates for the contest.
 There are also numerous special awards that give cash prizes for projects falling within specific guidelines.

 Students can participate in one of five categories, which are organized in to two separate divisions, Junior Division (6–8 grade) and Senior Division (9–12 grade).
 The categories have individual and group options, with the exception of the paper category.
 Groups can have up to five members.